 Buying the Best Treadmill

-Getting the best treadmill for you will depend on what you want out of it, there is no direct answer.
+Getting a treadmill for you will depend on what you want out of it, there is no direct answer.
 You will want to balance and negotiate the features you want for a reasonable price.
 You will want to think about type of treadmill first, based on available space, how much you are willing to spend, and what level of workout you want with the machine.
 From there, you will want to think about the various features you want.
 Do you want a lot of built-in programs or do you have your own workout routine already in place?
 Do you want all of the tracking features or are you a more casual walker or runner?
 Do you want high-tech options like iPod accessibility or tables that function as a work station?
 Ultimately, when choosing the best treadmill for you, you will want to choose something that fits all of the needs you want from the machine in terms of performance, durability, stability, convenience, and comfort.